Updated 22 February 2026: corrected crash totals, clarified fatality references, updated 2026 Safety Car info, and refreshed equipment details.

 The medical staff at a MotoGP event include several doctors, a nurse and 2 traumatologists.

-These medical staff work in conjunction with the Safety Car, the trackside marshalls and other staff involved in race direction.
+These medical staff work in conjunction with the Safety Car, the trackside marshals and other staff involved in race direction.

 While many of us see the safety car whizzing around the track at the start of each race or if there is an incident, few are aware it is a fully stocked medical vehicle usually with a nurse or doctor on board.